oils-for-unix/oils/README.md

       mycpp-venv/     # MyPy binaries deps in a VirtualEnv

       py3/            # for mycpp and pea/
-      cpython-full/   # for boostrapping Oil-CPython
+      cpython-full/   # for bootstrapping Oil-CPython

 ### Build System for End Users version.